Skip to content

 Short answers, pulled from the story.

-When was the Franco-Polish alliance signed in 1921?
+When was the Franco-Polish Alliance signed?

-The political agreement for the Franco-Polish alliance was signed on the 19th of February 1921 by Count Eustachy Sapieha and Aristide Briand.
-A secret military pact followed two days later on the 21st of February 1921.
+The political pact of the Franco-Polish Alliance was signed on the 19th of February 1921, by Polish Minister of Foreign Affairs Count Eustachy Sapieha and French Minister of Foreign Affairs Aristide Briand.
+The secret military pact followed two days later, on the 21st of February 1921.
+Both agreements did not take full legal effect until the economic pact was ratified on the 2nd of August 1923.